The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: Related Work

-to update the model's batch-normalization parameters.
-ETA\footnote{While the authors of EATA/ETA introduce two similar algorithms, for our paper, we focus on ETA.} advances on TENT by making sure that observations are \textit{reliable} and \textit{non-redundant} before they are used for updating the batch-normalization parameters.
+More recent advancements in this trend include EATA/ETA \cite{eata}, T3A \cite{t3a} and SoTTA \cite{sotta}.
+ETA\footnote{The authors of EATA/ETA introduce two similar algorithms, for our paper, we focus on ETA which performs the best between the two.} advances on TENT by making sure that observations are \textit{reliable} and \textit{non-redundant} before they are used for updating the batch-normalization parameters.
 To do this, they compute a sample adaptive weight, $\mathcal{S}(x)$, for each observation before minimizing entropy:

-Where $\mathcal{S}(x)$ is a function of the entropy of the model towards the batch sample (i.e., the reliability) and the similarity to what it has seen before (i.e., non-redundancy).
+where $\mathcal{S}(x)$ is a function of the entropy of the model towards the batch sample (i.e., the reliability) and the similarity to what it has seen before (i.e., non-redundancy).
+Similar to the aforementioned methods, SoTTA minimizes entropy via sharpness-aware-minimization (SAM) \cite{SAM}.
+The algorithm employs high-confidence uniform sampling to create a memory bank of size $N_{SoTTA}$ which stores reliable and class-balanced observations.
+This is done by using confidence to asses if an observation should be used for adaptation.
+Confidence is defined as:

-The T3A algorithm \cite{t3a} differs from the previous two as it focuses on updating the \textit{prototypes} \cite{prototype_learning} of each class during test time:
+If $\mathcal{C}_{f}(x) > \mathcal{C}_{0}$, where $\mathcal{C}_{0}$ is some pre-defined confidence threshold, then $x$ is saved into memory.
+Afterwards, the SAM optimizer is used to minimize entropy (equation~\ref{eq:tent_loss}) via {two} backpropagation steps.
+The T3A algorithm \cite{t3a} differs from the previous three as it focuses on updating the \textit{prototypes} \cite{prototype_learning} of each class during test time:

-where $c_k$ represents the centroid of the prototypes of a class $k$.
-To inference, T3A computes:
+where $c_k$ represents the centroid of the prototypes of a class $k \in C$, where $C$ is the number of classes.
+We define the feature extractor, $\psi$, as all the layers of the backbone before the final dense layer.
+The final dense layer, $\phi$, is what we refer to as the classifier, it is composed of the class centroids.
+We denote the output of the feature extractor as $z = \psi(x)$.

-where $z$ is the output of the feature extractor.\footnote{We define the feature extractor as all the layers of the backbone before the final dense layer.
-The final dense layer, which has a size that is a function of the number of classes, is what we refer to as the classifier.} Unlike TENT or ETA, T3A does not use back propagation.
-However, similar to ETA, this algorithm filters less reliable samples during equation \ref{t3a_filter} by only keeping the $M$ most reliable (low-entropy) prototypes for each class.
-Therefore, the algorithm stores $C\cdot M$ prototypes, where $C$ is the number of classes.
+Unlike TENT, SoTTA, or ETA, T3A does not explicitly reduce entropy as it does not use a loss function, however the authors claim that entropy reduction is an effect of using their algorithm.
+Similar to ETA, this algorithm filters less reliable samples during equation \ref{eq:t3a_filter} by only keeping the $M$ lowest entropy prototypes for each class.
+Therefore, the algorithm stores $C\cdot M$ prototypes.